MaumitaBhaumik/MaumitaBhaumik.github.io/index.md

 I am a fifth year Ph.D. student in the Department of Linguistics and Contemporary English at the [English and Foreign Languages University](http://www.efluniversity.ac.in/), Hyderabad, India.
 Earlier, I was an M.A. student in Linguistics at the [Jawaharlal Nehru University](https://www.jnu.ac.in/main/), New Delhi.

 My passion for Linguistics began when I discovered the field during my undergraduate education in the English language.
 I am interested in almost everything about language.
 However, the study of the Psychology of Language intrigues me the most.
-I am particularly interested in understanding how we communicate meaning in conversation.
+I am particularly interested in understanding how we interpret meaning in conversation.
+The intricate interplay between semantics and pragmatics in meaning decoding is fascinating!
-Further, I am curious to know in depth about the relation between language and general human cognition, and about how these faculties aid each other in their development.
+I am also curious to know in depth about the relation between language and general human cognition, and about how these faculties aid each other in their development.

 I have experience working with preschool children and adults.
 So far, I have worked only using behavioral experiments.
 However, I am keen on learning using the more advanced techniques.